insanity54/msg_color/README.md

 # msg_color

-A minetest mod to add colored chat messages to your server.
+Add colored chat messages to your server.

 ## privs